Meet Our Executive Family

 What Are Your Experiences?

 I am a seasoned, degreed, business advisor, medical editor, creative director, and marketing specialist, who almost turned Lobbyist.
 My roots started out as a digital computer designer "geek" that discovered rather quickly, the ability to manage businesses.
 I was your start-up implementer before "dot.coms" became "dot.coms".
 I love technologies and study their analytic trends.
 My areas of experience fall within: healthcare, medical rights and laws, medical illnesses, medical information technologies, medical education, government, legal & law enforment fields.

 What Else?
 Any Specialties You're Proud Of?

-I am a 10 year, current, independent, Detective, within the State of Texas.
-My specialties include: Family law, child custody, criminal defense, missing persons, insurance fraud, forensic law, & forensic investigations.
+I am a 12 plus year, current, independent, Detective, within the State of Texas.
+My specialties include: Family law, child custody, criminal defense, missing persons, identity theft, insurance fraud, sexual assault, forensic law, & forensic investigations.
+I provide lawyer guidance for interpreting specialty forensic evidence gathering.
 I suppose this is why I am a diplomatic person.
 I enjoy thinking in angles most people may have not yet thought about and if it helps the quality of life for a person, then it's all serves its purpose.
 Nowadays, I fuel my knowledge in this field to help those with all disabilities aware of their civil rights, which makes it an extra rewarding feeling.

 What Are Your Passions?